scando1993/thingsboard.github.io/products/thingsboard-pe/install/aws.md

                                         <img src="/images/pe/aws_logo.svg">
                                     </div>
                                     <div class="cloud-provider-desc">
                                         <p>Deploy using AWS marketplace.
-With up to 10 devices, this pricing model is ideal for makers that are getting started with ThingsBoard PE.</p>
+With up to 10 devices, this pricing model is ideal for makers that are getting started with Pacificsoft PE.</p>
                                         <p>
                                             <span class="cloud-price-aws">$0.014/hr or $100/year (18% savings)</span>
                                             <span class="cloud-price-aws-desc"> for software + AWS usage fees</span>